Why I Write

 - 4 min read

-Writing has always been part of me.
+Writing has always been part of who I am.

 Why I Started This Blog & Website